General Terms and Conditions of Sale, Performance and Delivery

 (2) Any terms and conditions of purchase of the ordering party shall not be applicable.
 Nor shall they be applicable, if we executed a relevant delivery/performance, knowing the existence of terms and conditions of purchase to the contrary.

 (3) As regards installation services, our Terms and Conditions for Installation Services shall be applicable exclusively.
-To the extent the ordering party does not know our Terms and Conditions for Installation Services or our Terms and Conditions for Installation Services have not been attached to our confirmation of order, the ordering party may obtain them from Grace Davison.
+To the extent the ordering party does not know our Terms and Conditions for Installation Services or our Terms and Conditions for Installation Services have not been attached to our confirmation of order, the ordering party may obtain them from Dr. Maisch GmbH

 II Offer and Conclusion of Contract

-(1) All offers submitted by Grace Davison shall be subject to alteration without notice.
+(1) All offers submitted by Dr. Maisch GmbH shall be subject to alteration without notice.

-(2) Contracts shall be concluded on the basis of a confirmation of order issued by Grace Davison in writing.
+(2) Contracts shall be concluded on the basis of a confirmation of order issued by Dr. Maisch GmbH in writing.
 The final scope of the deliveries to be made on our part as well as the related final terms and conditions shall be set forth in our confirmation of order.

 III Period for and Quantity of Deliveries